Skip to main content

 Intermediate

-To truly understand the that can arise from a poorly designed wellness program, we must move beyond the surface-level symptoms and examine the intricate communication networks that govern your body’s response to stress and energy availability.
+To truly understand the physiological harm that can arise from a poorly designed wellness program, we must move beyond the surface-level symptoms and examine the intricate communication networks that govern your body’s response to stress and energy availability.
 The endocrine system, a complex web of glands and hormones, acts as the body’s primary signaling network.

-When this system is subjected to the of extreme dieting and exercise, the resulting dysregulation can have far-reaching consequences.
+When this system is subjected to the chronic stress of extreme dieting and exercise, the resulting dysregulation can have far-reaching consequences.
 This is not a simple matter of calories in, calories out; it is a complex biological conversation that can be disrupted with significant and lasting effects.

 In the short term, this is a healthy and adaptive response.
 However, when the stress is chronic and unrelenting, as it can be in the context of an extreme wellness program, the HPA axis can become dysregulated.
 This can lead to a state of chronic inflammation, impaired immune function, and a host of other health problems.